alphagov/govuk-design-system/src/components/password-input/index.md

 {% call wcagNote({id: "wcag-autocomplete-attribute"}) %}

 <p>Providing an <code>autocomplete</code> attribute is one way to avoid making the user memorise or transcribe a password from somewhere else in order to use your service.
-This is to help comply with WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum">3.3.8 Accessible authentication (minimum)</a>.</p>
+This is to help comply with <a href="https://www.w3.org/WAI/WCAG22/Understanding/accessible-authentication-minimum">WCAG 2.2 success criterion 3.3.8 Accessible authentication (minimum)</a>.</p>
 {% endcall %}

 Many browsers will autofill password inputs, even when the `autocomplete` attribute is missing or set to `off`.